 - Get a promotion buddy who you trust to help give you candid feedback on your performance

 - Obsess over the detail in your prepared answers and make every word count.
 90% right is not good enough.

 - Slow down by 10% in your delivery.
 Video yourself so you can put yourself in the assessors shoes and see the difference it makes to the impact you have

-- Be like Team Sky – change your mattress & go to bed early for 3 weeks before your board!
+- Change your mattress & go to bed early for 3 weeks before your board!
 Be fighting fit for the day!